Accessibility and Inclusion

 • Elevator access to the Sanctuary and entire building via the ground floor.

 • Our outdoor play areas are accessible for all children.
+Additionally, recent improvements make Bunny’s Place, our outdoor recreation and worship space, accessible for those with mobility challenges.

 • Our restrooms are wheelchair and walker accessible.